 There are many things that can contribute to driver fatigue when you’re operating a tractor.
 The bouncing.
 The humming.
 Even the weather conditions.
 On top of that, some tractors come with the extra mental load of managing attachments and tracking instrumentation.
-These circumstances, combined with extra pressure, can cause overall weariness on the field.
+Combined with extra pressure, these circumstances can cause overall weariness on the field.

 Mistakes are bound to happen when you are tired.
 You’re less alert, your reaction time becomes slower, and your focus drops.
 Transportation accidents are the leading cause of occupational fatalities in agriculture.
 Rather than risk becoming part of that grim statistic, take the following easy steps to avoid tractor operator fatigue when you’re in the driver’s seat.